w3f/Grants-Program/applications/fidi-dotsight-analytics.md

 - **FTE:**  4
 - **Costs:** 7,500 USD

-- Summary: This milestone covers a SQL-powered option for developers/users to productionize new views on FiDi via specific squids on GiantSquid.
+- Summary: This milestone covers a SQL editor as a new option for developers/users to productionize views on FiDi via specific squids on GiantSquid.
 - Success: developer UI supports FiDi SQL-powered views.

 | Number | Deliverable | Specification |